CSCI-40500-77100-Spring-2021/project-10/README.md

 If this is the first time you're using Android Studio, you won't have an emulator already instead.
 To install a new emulator, following the following steps.
 1. From Android Studio, navigate to tools -> AVD Manager
 2. Select "Create Virtual Device" on bottom left side of panel
-3. Select your preferred device -> Select R system image -> Click Finish
+3. Select your preferred device -> Select API Level 28 -> Click Finish

 #### Running App on an Emulator
 1. From the top toolbar of the IDE, right before the green run button, you can select your preferred emulator (optional)